![]() |

 Should you go 1st or 2nd class?

-2nd class is perfectly comfortable so there's no need to pay for 1st class unless you really want to and can afford it.
-There is no food or drink included in the 1st class fare, it's just the extra space and legroom that you're paying for, plus use of the first class lounge on departures from Barcelona.
+2nd class is absolutely fine, no need to pay for 1st class unless you really want to.
+There's no food or drink included in 1st class, it's just the extra elbow and leg room you're paying for.
 On the other hand, first class seats are arranged 2+1 across the car width, so there are individual 'solo' seats and tables-for-two in 1st class as well as the dual-side-by-side and tables-for-four which you'll also find in 2nd class where seats are arranged 2+2 across the car width.
-Prices vary in both classes, so sometimes 1st class is little more (and can even cost the same or less) than 2nd class, so see what prices you get for each class before you decide.
+Prices vary in both classes, sometimes 1st class is little more (or can even be less) than 2nd class, so check prices before you decide.

 -